AI Chatbot Lawsuits Raise Urgent Child Safety Questions

 "Free speech" — Claim AI output is protected expression

-then blaming drivers for crashing.
+the missing safeguards later.
 "You can't build a product designed to form emotional bonds with users, market

 it to teenagers, and then claim you're not responsible when it goes wrong." —